 From 1866 Sumba or in Dutch language Soemba belonged formal legally to the Dutch East Indies.
 In 1906 Dutch troops invaded Sumba because clan wars disturbed the colonial trade.
 In 1913 the Netherlands set up a loose civil administration in Sumba.
 However this changed the social structures of Sumba only very slowly.
 Actions of the Dutch to gain more power and influence, ended often in bloody conflicts.

 During the Second World War Sumba was occupied by the Japanese from 1942 to 1945.
 The Japanese intended to use Sumba as a starting point for an invasion of Australia.
 Australia is not far away – in direct line is 700 km ocean in between.
-In East Sumba around Melolo remnants of the Japanese facilities can be seen, such as bunkers and an airfield (now football field).
+In East Sumba around Melolo remnants of the Japanese facilities can be seen, such as bunkers, an airfield (now football field), and the former command center in the colonial style (now conference center of the evangelical church).
 The Sumbanese say that the rule of the Japanese was more brutal than the Dutch.
-The Japanese left Sumba as the Australians landed in Kalala in the south of the island.
+The Japanese left Sumba as the Australians landed in Kalala at the south of the island.